Visiting Hours

 • At any time, patient/visitor may request staff to wear a mask.

-• Visitors must be free of signs or symptoms of a respiratory illness such as fever, cough, shortness of breath or flu-like symptoms suggestive of COVID-19.
+• Visitors must be free of signs or symptoms of a respiratory illness such as fever, cough, shortness of breath or flu-like symptoms.

 • Visitors must perform hand hygiene prior to entering and after leaving patient rooms.